Denehole: Purpose

-For several reasons it is unlikely that they were used as habitations, although they may have been used occasionally as hiding-places.
-Silos, or underground storehouses, are well known in the south of Europe and Morocco.
-It has been suggested that the grain was stored unthreshed and carefully protected from damp by straw.
+For several reasons it is unlikely that they were used as habitations, although they may have been used occasionally as hiding places.
+Silos, or underground storehouses, are well-known in southern Europe and in Morocco.
+It has been suggested that grain was stored unthreshed and carefully protected from damp by straw.
 A curious smoothness of the roof of one of the chambers of the Gravesend twin-chamber denehole has been put forward as additional evidence in support of this theory.